 - Ease transitions during school hours (i.e., between classroom periods, after lunch, etc.)

-- Through in-school practice increase the use of positive coping skills outside of school
+- Increase the use of positive coping skills outside of school through in-school practices

-The In-Class Mindfulness Exercise project (ICME) was developed by program manager, Dr. Evelyn Montañez, for elementary school-aged youth.
-This project is intended to actively engage classroom teachers and their students in mind/body exercises that promote learning and wellbeing.
-ICME services are adaptable to meet the needs of a classroom and are designed to be delivered in a developmentally aged appropriate manner, with materials and exercises.
-Therefore, tools have been created for both PreK-2nd graders and 3rd -5th graders.
-Parents/ caregivers are introduced to mind/body exercises throughout several psycho-education workshops to promote healthy coping skills at home and school.
+Tools have been created for both PreK-2nd graders and 3rd - 5th graders.
+Parents/caregivers are introduced to mind/body exercises through several psycho-education workshops to promote healthy coping skills at home and school.
 Independent of grade, ICME only requires a few minutes a day at any point during the day.
-It does not require any rigorous training, constant follow-up by trainers, or costly materials and handouts.
-It is a universal concept that does not impede on philosophy, religion, or creed.
+It does not require rigorous training, constant follow-up by trainers, or costly materials and handouts.
+It is a universal concept that does not interfere with philosophy, religion, or creed.